 Decorating a cake with Marshmallow Fondant is fun and easy to make.
 These steps will help you create a beautiful cake decorating idea.

-• After preparing the fondant and adding your favorite food coloring, roll out on a floured surface with a rolling pin.
-If you are not using fresh marshmallow fondant you may need to microwave it to soften it.
+• After preparing the fondant and adding your desired food coloring, roll it out on a surface dusted with powdered sugar or cornstarch.
+If your fondant has firmed up, microwave it briefly to soften.

 Expert Tips

-• Add Color – When adding in food color to the fondant, we recommend on using gloves.
-This prevents the coloring to transfer to your skin.
-Knead the fondant until the color is evenly distributing.
+• Coloring tips – Wear gloves when adding gel food coloring to avoid staining your hands.
+Knead the fondant until the color is evenly distributed.

 More Easy Recipes For Frosting